w3c-fedid/FedCM/README.md

 Because these general purpose primitives can be used for a variety of use cases, browsers have to apply policies that capture the **lowest common denominator**, including entirely [blocking](https://www.chromium.org/Home/chromium-privacy/privacy-sandbox) them.

-We call that the [classification problem](#the-classification-problem).
+We call that the [classification problem](#the-classification-problem): the user agent's inability to tell the difference between identity data exchanges and otherwise.

 Because of that, from a [usability](#friction) perspective:

 - user agents have to apply general purpose and [cumbersome](#the-cumbersome-navigation-problem) permissions
-- user agents can't assist users across identity providers (the [NASCAR flag](#the-nascar-flag-problem) problem)
+- user agents can't assist users across different identity providers (resulting in the [NASCAR flag](#the-nascar-flag-problem) problem)

-From a [privacy](#privacy) perspective, federation has some adversarial challenges, namely:
+From a [privacy](#privacy) perspective, federation has some adversarial challenges too, namely:

-- user agents can't help users prevent cross-site [relying parties](#the-rp-tracking-problem) tracking
+- user agents can't help users prevent cross-site [relying parties tracking](#the-rp-tracking-problem)
-- user agents can't help users prevent [identity providers](#the-idp-tracking-problem) tracking
+- user agents can't help users prevent [identity providers tracking](#the-idp-tracking-problem)
 - user agents can't inform users whether they are logged out or not: [session state opacity](#the-session-state-opacity-problem) problem

-Lets go over each of these.
+Lets go over each of these, starting from the root of all problems: the classification problem.

 ## The classification problem